-The story of a customer with a great product but a bad implementation.
+The story of a customer with a great product but bad implementation.

 4 years old.
 Do you remember when you were 4-years-old?
-You were probably (and hopefully) happy, jumping up and down, been fed, nurtured and taken care of while bringing joyful moments to your family and friends.
+You were probably (and hopefully) happy, jumping up and down, being fed, nurtured, and taken care of while bringing joyful moments to your family and friends.

-Note: 2016 is also the year when Salesforce bought Steelbrick’s Quote-to-cash solution, rebranding it as Salesforce CPQ.
-Everything was in perfect alignment for the move and ECI was one of the first believers.
+Note: 2016 was also when Salesforce bought Steelbrick’s quote-to-cash solution, rebranding it as Salesforce CPQ.
+Everything was in perfect alignment for the move, and ECI was one of the first believers.

-However, selecting the best tool in the market has to be complemented by selecting the best implementation partner, and having trained resources that ensure your “newborn” is fed, nurtured and taken care of, so it can grow as your business grows.
+However, selecting the best tool in the market has to be complemented by choosing the best implementation partner and having trained resources that ensure your “newborn” is fed, nurtured, and taken care of, so it can grow as your business grows.
 This was not the case.
-Best practices were not followed, data cleaning was left behind and released after the all-new Salesforce CPQ’s features were overlooked and ignored.
+Best practices were not followed, and data cleaning was left behind and released after the all-new Salesforce CPQ’s features were overlooked and ignored.
 The result?
 Things started rotting.

 When The Ksquare Group was hired to perform a Technical Review of the current implementation, I was up for the task.
 Here are some of my findings:

-To the trained and expert eye, the numbers above confirms the story: the customer is working for CPQ, and not the other way around.
-Some of the key pain-points the customer experienced at this point are as follow:
+The numbers above confirm the story to the trained and expert eye: the customer is working for CPQ, not the other way around.
+Some of the key pain points the customer experienced at this point are as follow:

-- Clients constantly complaining that quotes were not accurate and, most of the time, configured with non-compatible products.
+- Clients constantly complained that quotes were not accurate and, most of the time, configured with non-compatible products.